 To use this app you need to have an AliveCor heart monitor, which costs around $75.00.
 The app pairs with the monitor.
 The Alive ECG app detects an AFib episode in real time, using an FDA-cleared algorithm to help patients to manage their condition.

 Physicians will find this application helpful as well.
 It can be personalized and it is easy to use.
 There are also advanced search features that help the user graph out a view of your health over time.

-The app is free, but needs to pair with the AliveCor heart rate monitor to work.
+The app is free but needs to pair with the AliveCor heart rate monitor to work.

 Applications for Physicians

-While the previously mentioned applications are designed for patients, there are some effective apps to help doctors caring for patients with Atrial Fibrillation.
+While the previously mentioned applications are designed for patients, there are some effective apps to help doctors care for patients with Atrial Fibrillation.
 The AliveCor Heart Monitor allows physicians to detect heart rhythm problems and prevent strokes in patients.

-According to the University of Sydney, research suggests it offers a cost-effective and accurate ways to screen patients and identify undiagnosed AF.
+According to the University of Sydney, research suggests it offers a cost-effective and accurate way to screen patients and identify undiagnosed AF.
 This particular application is available for the iPhone and needs the custom case that goes along with the application to offer accurate results.